huylhd/bird-be/README.md

 ### Authentication

 - Implement an auth guard to make sure the `X-UBID` header matches the requested ubid
+- Throw 401 if no `X-UBID` header presents
+- Throw 403 if the header doesn't match the request resource or resource not found

 ### Update occupancy